 College and Career

-- Senior Project: CCA offers our seniors an opportunity to explore career options in a week-long, hands-on environment.
-Qualifying students may spend a week during Spring semester in an approved work environment and will document their experience in a final display.
+CCA offers our seniors an opportunity to explore career options in a week-long, hands-on environment.
+Qualifying students may spend a week during the spring semester in an approved work environment and will document their experience in a final display.
 Information packets are given to each Senior at the beginning of the Senior year.
 The program is overseen by the Senior Class Advisor under the supervision of the Principal.

 Each Cornerstone class is led by a group of elected officers, who serve as student-leaders for their class.
 Class officers plan school events, parties, service opportunities, and social events throughout the year.
 Students develop their God-given leadership skills through leading class meetings, devotions, and projects.
 Our Executive Student Council leads the student body as a whole through planning school-wide events like Homecoming, Spiritual Emphasis Week, and Bible Conference.